hu8813/tester_push_swap/README.md

 # tester_push_swap
-A Python script that tests memory leaks, errors, and error handling for push_swap.
+A Python script for Linux & macOS that tests memory leaks, errors, and error handling for push_swap.

 # Usage
 Run following command: (in the directory where your ./push_swap and checker_(linux or mac) programs are)